Troubleshooting Failed Requests Using Tracing in IIS 8.5

 </system.applicationHost>

-In this step, you will configure the failure definitions for your URL, including what areas to trace.
-You will troubleshoot a 404.2 that is returned by IIS for any requests to extensions that have not yet been enabled.
-This will help you determine which particular extensions you will need to enable.
-For more information, see The HTTP status code in IIS 7.0, IIS 7.5, and IIS 8.0.
+In this step, configure the failure definitions for your URL, including what areas to trace.
+You will troubleshoot a 404.2 status code that's returned by IIS for any requests to extensions that haven't yet been enabled.
+It helps you determine which particular extensions you need to enable.
+For more information, see HTTP status codes in IIS.

-3. In the Connections pane, expand the machine name, expand Sites, and then click Default Web Site.
+3. In the Connections pane, expand the machine name, expand Sites, and then select Default Web Site.

 4. Double-click Failed Request Tracing Rules.